Here are places to check out when visiting San Angelo, TX!

 International Water Lily Collection

 Did you know that San Angelo is home to the most extensive collection of varieties of water lilies?
 It’s called the International Water Lily Collection.
 There are (7) seven ponds with more than 150 varieties that can be seen from April through October.
-Walking through the Civic League Park while taking in the beauty of the lilies is very peaceful and relaxing.
+Walking through Civic League Park while taking in the beauty of the lilies is very peaceful and relaxing.

 Travel Pro Tip: Peak bloom season is September.